ofir072/group48/part_b/README.txt

 ## Usage

+0. **General:**
+   - The browser zoom need to be 125% to perfect css fit.

 1. **Index Page:**
    - Navigate to `index.html` to view the landing page.
    - To see some base functionalty base on exsist data try the user emails: 1@1, 2@2, 3@3.
 Local storage is saved for thoes users.